Takakiriy/typrm/README.md

     sed: #keyword:
         ....

-When the displayed content is long, to jump to the contents of the file, jump to the contents of the file.
+When the displayed content is long, jump to the contents of the file.
 If you run the typrm command in a Visual Studio Code terminal, you can jump to the displayed path and line number by holding down the Ctrl key and clicking.